vmware-archive/clarity/apps/website/core-components/datalist/README.md

   Use a datalist:

   - When the user needs to choose from a long list of items to be filtered before selection
-  - When there are pre-defined options but the user needs the ability to input a custom calue
+  - When there are pre-defined options but the user needs the ability to input a custom value
   - With more than 13 options

   </template>